 The simplest thing is generally what looks best and is most effective.
-The owners behind Stingray Marine Solutions may achieve great wealth from a simple and broad-spectrum patent.
+The founders of Stingray Marine Solutions have created world-class fish farming technology with a simple and broad-spectrum patent.

 The technology firm Prox Dynamics has developed the world's smallest drone – a highly advanced spy helicopter weighing 18 grams.
 To keep competitors at bay, the drone is protected by more than 15 patents, several trademarks and a design registration.

 Vestre is an innovative furniture producer that has great respect for the rights of its designers.
 No one is to be allowed to take a free ride on the work of others.
 The most effective way in which we can prevent illegal imitations is to register designs and trademarks for all products.